-If you skipped the Using NightView section, execute the steps in "Using Tracepoints" on page 3-33 before beginning this section of the tutorial.
+If you skipped the Using NightView section, execute the steps in "Using Tracepoints" on page 3-39 before beginning this section of the tutorial (and resume execution of the process).

 Figure 4-1.
 NightTrace main window

 Below the menu bar and toolbar, the first page of the NightTrace main window contains the following two panels: